kfix/MacPin/README.md

 Develop
 ===
-Its mostly written in Swift using WKWebView and NSTabViewController.
-NIBless beacuse I felt like it.
+It's mostly written in Swift using WKWebView and NSTabViewController.
+No NIBs, fully programmatic UI layout.
-You need Xcode intalled on OSX Yosemite to get the Swift compiler and Cocoa headers.
+You need Xcode installed on OSX Yosemite to get the Swift compiler and Cocoa headers.
 ```
 vim webview.swift
 make test
 ```
 Web Inspector is available in the app, and remote debugging via Safari too when debug= is set in the Makefile.

+Check out https://github.com/mozilla/firefox-ios/ to see a another Swift-based browser for iOS.